Cypress Cone

 FAQs

-• Can I ingest cypress oil?
 Internal use of cypress essential oil is broadly cautioned against.
-The oil is concentrated and intended for aromatherapy and properly diluted topical application, not oral consumption.
+The oil is a concentrated material intended for aromatherapy and properly diluted topical application, not oral consumption, and ingestion carries concentrated-compound risks.
+This page does not recommend cypress in any form and gives no amounts.

 References